oracle-actions/setup-java/README.md

       feature: N # Replace N with GA, EA, 17, 18, 19, ...
 ```

+#### Download and install the Early-Access build of a given OpenJDK project

 ```yaml
 steps:
   - name: 'Set up Early-Access build of a named project from jdk.java.net'